Low-Value Customers: Medium Recency / Medium Frequency

 Peter Fader, author of ‘Customer Centricity’

 What should your next step be?

 As you have entered this part of the blog, you now know that it’s a shame to give all your customers the same amount of love.

 Are you developing a new business strategy?
 Make sure that your best customers will benefit the most.
 It all starts with an RFM segmentation, analysis of the findings/data and ends with using/choosing the right technology to reach your newly-created RFM segments through various channels.

 We are not claiming it is easy.
 Here are some of the biggest known issues when implementing a customer centric mindset.

 This data is gathered from marketingsprofs.com

 We are aware that not every company benefits from customer-centricity in the same way.
 It is partly due to the frequency of purchases, which is different for a car dealer than for a jewelry shop.
 The chosen strategy is a differentiator as well.
 Coca-Cola, for example, puts brand equity more central than customer equity.

-🖱️ Click the banner above to read part I. We discuss ‘Customer Heterogeneity’ and how it impacts ‘Customer Centricity.’
+🖱️ Read part I. In which we discuss ‘Customer Heterogeneity’ and how it impacts ‘Customer Centricity.’